jared-richard-clarke/student/notes/parser-combinators/monadic-gofer/monadic-parsers.md

 -- primitives

 {-
-  For "bind" the parser "p" is applied to the input string, yielding a list of (value, string) pairs.
-Since "f" is a function that takes a value and returns a parser, it can be applied to each value (and unconsumed input string) in turn.
+  For "bind", the parser "p" is applied to the input string, yielding a list of (value, string) pairs.
+Since "f" is a function that takes a value and evaluates to a parser, it can be applied to each value (and unconsumed input string) in turn.
 This results in a list of lists of (value, string) pairs, that can then be flattened to a single list using "concat".